 So, old Zacharias is told he's going to have a son and the son is going to be named John.
-He's going to be a prophet and his task will be to prepare the people for the arrival of the Messiah.
-When months later the child was born, on the eighth day they had a special naming and circumcising ceremony and Zacharias referred to this prophecy in chapter 1 verse 76, holding the baby in his arms he says, "And you, child, will be called the prophet of the Most High for you will go on before the Lord to prepare His ways."
+He'll be a prophet and his task will be to prepare the people for the arrival of the Messiah.
+When months later the child was born, on the eighth day they had the special naming and circumcising ceremony and Zacharias refer...referred to this prophecy in chapter 1 verse 76, holding the baby in his arms he says, "And you, child, will be called the prophet of the Most High for you will go on before the Lord to prepare His ways."
 And that is exactly what we find being detailed for us in chapter 3.

 Thirty years have now passed and it is time for John the prophet to step out of the private life into the public realm.
 It is time for the Messiah to come.
 It is time for His arrival to be announced by this last and greatest of all Old Testament prophets.

-Now the key thing to note here is at the end of verse 2 where it says "The word of God came to John, the son of Zacharias, in the wilderness."
-He had been in the wilderness as chapter 1 verse 80 says, for all of the 30 years of his life.
-He was basically alienated from society, from politics and from religion.
-He was a prophet of God who was a true believer in Jehovah.
-He knew his role, he knew his responsibility.
-We don't know anything about his ministry over those 30 years but we do know that at this point the word of the Lord which constitutes the call into his public ministry comes to him and he steps center stage in the drama of redemption to announce the arrival of Messiah and to ready the people for His coming.
+Now the key thing to note here is at the end of verse 2, where it says "The word of God came to John, the son of Zacharias, in the wilderness."
+He had been in the wilderness as chapter 1 verse 80 says, for all of the thirty years of his life.
+He was a...basically alienated from society, from politics, and from religion.
+He was a prophet of God.
+He was a true believer in Jehovah.
+He knew his role and he knew his responsibility.
+We don't know anything about his ministry over those thirty years but we do know that at this point the word of the Lord, which constitutes the call into his public ministry, comes to him and he steps center stage in the drama of redemption to announce the arrival of Messiah and to ready the people for His coming.

 Now we have already looked at the historical setting, and all four of these are like threads woven together to create a tapestry that acts as a backdrop to the arrival of John and Jesus.
 But we'll look at the historical setting just briefly.
 We've gone over it before, but in verse 1 and in the first part of verse 2 you have seven names.
-In verse 1 are five Gentile names, Tiberius Caesar, Pontius Pilate, Herod, Philip and Lysanias.
+In verse 1 are five Gentile names, Tiberius Caesar, Pontius Pilate, Herod, Philip, and Lysanias.
 These indicate to us that Gentiles dominated the land of Palestine.
-It was supposed to be God's land, but here were pagan idolatrous Gentiles ruling in that land.
+It was supposed to be God's land, but here were pagan, idolatrous Gentiles ruling in that land.
 It had been quartered into four sections and there were four petty rulers there.
-One was the prefect, Pontius Pilate, who was placed there by the Roman government over the most populated area which was Judea and Samaria and included Jerusalem.
-And then there was Herod and there was Philip who were sons of Herod the Great who had died and originally left the four sections to his four sons.
-And then there was a man named Lysanias who was the petty ruler over an area called Abilene in the north.
+One was the prefect, Pontius Pilate, who was placed there by the Roman government over the...the most populated area which was Judea and Samaria and included Jerusalem.
+And then there was Herod and there was Philip, who were sons of Herod the Great, who had died and originally left the four sections to his four sons.
+And then there was a man named Lysanias, who was the petty ruler over an area called Abilene in the north.